 For many Americans, Memorial Day evokes the smell of burgers on the grill and the image of summertime.
 But Memorial Day—which occurs on the last Monday in May in remembrance of those who died while serving in the armed forces—is a holiday steeped in somber American history.
 Originating after the American Civil War as "Decoration Day," when the graves of Union and Confederate soldiers were decorated with flowers in both the North and South, by the 20th century Memorial Day had been unified to honor all Americans who died while serving in the military.

-Why We Love Memorial Day
+Why Memorial Day is Important

 A. Memorial Day Is the Ideal Time to Reflect